softage0/catalog-webapp/README.md

-# Catalog App
+# Item Catalog

-Catalog Webapp project to practice Python, Flask and Oauth 2.0
+Item Catalog Webapp project to practice Python, Flask and Oauth 2.0

 You can simply access [this Heroku server](https://cryptic-wave-60279.herokuapp.com/) and test it.